WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 | 3.218876 |    6.823286 |   7.527256 |            0 |        5.921578 |               13.63874 |     12.06601 |
 | 0.000000 |    8.566174 |  10.936387 |            0 |        9.818420 |               19.14402 |     17.26302 |
 | 0.000000 |    3.784190 |   6.577861 |            0 |        3.850148 |               11.94516 |     10.94366 |

-We feed the data fitting linear regression model for CO2 Equvivalent to the cluster algorithm in python

 ``` r
 # use python3 engine